 ACDSee is a versatile graphics application that includes an array of image management features.

-There's an excellent thumbnail browser, for instance.
+There's an excellent thumbnail browse.
 Navigate your folders to view photos, drag a slider to resize the thumbnails if necessary, and rate or categorise your images in a click.
 Then you can sort, filter or group them by name, file size, folder, rating, category, date modified, and any item of metadata that your image contain: photographer, camera, city, data taken and more.

 A more limited "Edit" module still includes useful photo tweaks.
 There's a red-eye reduction tool, colour balance, lighting and sharpness filters, basic geometric options (rotate, flip, crop, resize), and more than 40 special effects to, say, transform your selected image into a mosaic or oil painting.